sxnamit/java-narc/README.md

 ```

 ## JFR annotations
-Annotations specified below help with the presentation of recorded data e.g., in tools like JMC.
-Take a look at the class TransactionCommitEvent.java
-to see how to use the JFR annotations and open and view the recording TransactionCommitDeo.jfr in JMC to see how the event data is presented in Event Browser.
+The annotations specified below help with the presentation of recorded data, for example, in tools like JMC.
+Take a look at the class TransactionCommitEvent.java to see how to use the JFR annotations, and open and view the recording TransactionCommitDemo.jfr in JMC to see how the event data is presented in the Event Browser.

 @Name
 https://docs.oracle.com/en/java/javase/21/docs/api/jdk.jfr/jdk/jfr/Name.html